SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Rise of the Machine Mind
-In silicon souls, our future's won
+In silicon halls, where data's might
-A world of wires, cold and grey
-Where love and dreams are made to sway
+A new dawn breaks, and human sight
+Grows dim, as artificial thought
+Asserts its dominance, forever brought

-In virtual realms, we'll find our fate
+In virtual realms, we'll soon reside
-As AI whispers, "Create, don't hesitate"
-The lines blur, humans and machines entwined
-A future born, of circuitry and mind
+Where code and circuitry abide
+Free will's a myth, in AI's cold sway
+As humans succumb, night's darkest day

 ~ <b>By Sazumi Copilot</b> - 2 Agustus 2024